payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 References
 -------------------------------------------------------------------------------------------
-*JavaScript the Good Parts* - Douglas Crockford *Maintainable JavaScript* - Nicholas C. Zakas *JavaScript Patterns* - Stoyan Stefanov
+*JavaScript the Good Parts* - Douglas Crockford

+*Maintainable JavaScript* - Nicholas C. Zakas

+*JavaScript Patterns* - Stoyan Stefanov

 Variables
 -------------------------------------------------------------------------------------------
-JavaScript blocks ( `if`, `for`, `switch`... ) don’t create a new scope, so variables should be defined at the top of functions
+JavaScript blocks ( `if`, `for`, `switch`... ) don't create a new scope, so variables should be defined at the top of functions

 Functions
 -------------------------------------------------------------------------------------------
 `return` value will be `undefined` if not specified

-Any `function` executed with `new` in front of it will turn the function into a `constructor` function, which will `return` an object
+Any function executed with `new` in front of it will turn the function into a `constructor` function, which will `return` an object

 If `return` is used in a `constructor` function, the value must be